deanban/fdamern/README.md

 Implements a rest api with data from mLab for Redux to work with.

-Used create-react-app for the Front End, which is structures in app folder.
+Used create-react-app for the Front End, structured in app folder.